Legalism or Obedience? Salvation Based on Merits or out of Grace?

 Sin separates us from God:

-Behold, the LORD’S hand is not so short that it cannot save; nor is His ear so dull that it cannot hear.
-But your iniquities have made a separation between you and your God, and your sins have hidden {His} face from you so that He does not hear.
+Behold, the Lord’s hand is not shortened, that it cannot save, or his ear dull, that it cannot hear; but your iniquities have made a separation between you and your God, and your sins have hidden his face from you so that he does not hear.
 (Isaiah 59:1–2)

 Therefore, Jesus calls all those who want to live with God for a consistent fight against sin.
 We have received grace and forgiveness from God so that we do not live in sin anymore.

-I do not condemn you, either.
-Go.
-From now on sin no more.
+Neither do I condemn you; go, and from now on sin no more.
 (John 8:11b)

-For just as you presented your members as slaves to impurity and to lawlessness, resulting in {further} lawlessness, so now present your members as slaves to righteousness, resulting in sanctification.
+For just as you once presented your members as slaves to impurity and to lawlessness leading to more lawlessness, so now present your members as slaves to righteousness leading to sanctification.
 (Romans 6:19)

-And working together {with Him,} we also urge you not to receive the grace of God in vain.
+Working together with him, then, we appeal to you not to receive the grace of God in vain.
 (2 Corinthians 6:1)

-For the grace of God has appeared, bringing salvation to all men, instructing us to deny ungodliness and worldly desires and to live sensibly, righteously and godly in the present age.
+For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to live self-controlled, upright, and godly lives in the present age….
 (Titus 2:11–12)

 In fact, all admonishments and encouragements of the New Testament could be quoted which show that God gives His grace to live a holy life.
 By neglecting this, one takes God’s grace in vain and gives a false testimony about God to other people, as he does not reflect in his life God’s power which can purify from sin.